The total time for any software development project will depend on many factors.

 For example, you initially plan to get a software program developed for your company’s HR management processes, including employees’ attendance management, salaries, benefits, etc. You finalized everything regarding it with the software development company.

+But then you know that your competitors use only one HRM and account management software.
 Now you want your software to account for the accounts management as well.
 In such cases, the total estimate and the timeframe will also change.
 This brings us to the second area to be focused on – Development Timeframes.

 2. Development Timeframes